ddvk/rmfakecloud/docs/install/docker.md

 docker run -it --rm -p 3000:3000 ddvk/rmfakecloud
 ```

-To setup it for its exploitation, you'll use need to setup a volume (it will contain user configuration and synchronized documents):
+To setup it for normal ussage, you'll use need to setup a volume to store user configuration and documents:

 ```sh
 docker run -it --rm -p 3000:3000 -v ./data:/data -e JWT_SECRET_KEY='something' ddvk/rmfakecloud